ethcatherders/PM/Meeting 97.md

 ### Moderator: Pooja Ranjan
 **Pooja Ranjan:**
 * welcome to ethereum cat herders meeting  #97.
 I have shared agenda and chat.
 The first item that it says here's Ethereum network upgrade.
 We have two more new joiner today.
 Henry and Elif.
-Henry and Elif to introduce them selves.
+Henry and Elif to introduce themselves.

 **Henry:**
 * Here to take notes and to help out.
 If anyone wants to know more just reach out.